Tahamallick/ML-Exploration/README.md

 ## Projects

 Explore the projects in this repository to apply machine learning algorithms to real-world datasets.
 Each project comes with a detailed description, dataset, and implementation in Python using popular libraries such as scikit-learn, TensorFlow, or PyTorch.
-Feel free to fork the repository, experiment with the projects, and contribute your own implementations.
+Feel free to fork the repository, experiment with the project.